New North Road, Islington

 The New North Road is a road in northern central London, forming part of a link road from the A1 at Highbury into the City of London at Moorgate.
 It is 0.8 miles in length and is part of the A1200.
 This link road consists of Canonbury Road and New North Road, before several smaller sections to the south leading into the city.

 This part of the link begins at the Essex Road crossroads in the London Borough of Islington: Canonbury Road enters from the north-west, whilst New North Road continues in a south-easterly direction.
 It continues south-east and crosses into the London Borough of Hackney, passing to the west of Shoreditch Park.
 It bears to the south, and ends at a junction with Pitfield Street.
 A link road continues shortly before the end of New North Road, becoming East Road for a short distance, before meeting up with City Road near Moorfields Eye Hospital and Old Street station.

 History

-New North Road was built to provide a new route northwards from Old Street to Highbury, as outlined in a Local Act of parliament 52 Geo.III cap.cliv (1812): "An Act for making a Public Carriage Road from the present Turnpike Road, near the South End of Highbury Place, Islington to Haberdashers Walk, in the Parish of Saint Leonard, Shoreditch, in the County of Middlesex.
+New North Road was built to provide a new route northwards from Old Street to Highbury, as outlined in a Local Act of parliament 52 Geo.
+3. c. cliv (1812): "An Act for making a Public Carriage Road from the present Turnpike Road, near the South End of Highbury Place, Islington to Haberdashers Walk, in the Parish of Saint Leonard, Shoreditch, in the County of Middlesex.

 The road was completed in 1822 as one of several roads built to connect with the Great North Road.
 This was during a period of land development in south-east Islington.
 It was paid for by tolls which were abolished in 1864.